RobotLocomotion/drake/doc/bazel.rst

 You may select Python versions (within the :ref:`supported-configurations`).
 As an example, to use ``python3`` on Bionic:

-    ./setup/configure_environment --python_bin /usr/bin/python3
+    ./setup/user_configure --python_bin /usr/bin/python3

-This will generate a configuration file to switch the interpreter used by both Bazel and the Python bindings.
+This will update ``./user.bazelrc`` to switch the interpreter used by both Bazel and the Python bindings.

 Optional Tools